ajaxray/docker-compose-laravel/README.md

 - **Connecting database from other database client**

-    To avoid conflict with local MySQL, database port mapped to `33061`.
-That means, if you want to connect database in container from a local database client, you have to use `33061` port.
+    To avoid conflict with local MySQL (if any), database port mapped to `33061` for localhost.
+    That means, if you want to connect the database inside container from a database client, you have to use `33061` port.

 - **Selecting Image library**